 - 7.7.1 Maintain the security and confidentiality of and prevent any damage or loss to all Baxter equipment and ensure that all equipment is identifiable and integrated with the suppliers' asset/equipment database and/or quality system.
 Prompt communication with Baxter is required if damage has occurred to any equipment. - 7.7.2 Supplier shall not alter Baxter equipment without prior consent.
 Any labels affixed by Baxter must remain with the equipment.
-Suppliers will advise Baxter if labels are out-of-date and/or damaged.

-- 7.7.3 If a label is not provided with the equipment, then the supplier should mark the equipment with the appropriate Baxter equipment number and wording "Property of Baxter" in a visible location that does not interfere with the function of the equipment. - 7.7.4 Provide reasonable advanced notice to Baxter when any additional equipment is required for purposes of; interim replacement when the current equipment requires calibration or when the available capacity on the existing equipment is below 1.8 times the current demand. - 7.7.5 Only use Baxter equipment solely in the performance of its obligations to Baxter and no other purpose.
+Suppliers will advise Baxter if labels are out-of-date and/or damaged. - 7.7.3 If a label is not provided with the equipment, then the supplier should mark the equipment with the appropriate Baxter equipment number and wording "Property of Baxter" in a visible location that does not interfere with the function of the equipment. - 7.7.4 Provide reasonable advanced notice to Baxter when any additional equipment is required for purposes of; interim replacement when the current equipment requires calibration or when the available capacity on the existing equipment is below 1.8 times the current demand. - 7.7.5 Only use Baxter equipment solely in the performance of its obligations to Baxter and no other purpose.
+The supplier assumes all risk of loss or damage to Baxter equipment and will, at Baxter's request, immediately restore or replace any damaged or lost Baxter equipment with an equivalent item. - 7.7.6 Supplier shall ensure that appropriate steps are identified in managing all tooling either furnished to, fabricated, or procured by the supplier under a Baxter purchase order or other authorizing document, and includes tooling located at a supplier's lower tier supplier. - 7.7.6.1 Suppliers are responsible for performing all maintenance work, repairs, and component replacements as necessary to ensure

-The supplier assumes all risk of loss or damage to Baxter equipment and will, at Baxter's request, immediately restore or replace any damaged or lost Baxter equipment with an equivalent item. - 7.7.6 Supplier shall ensure that appropriate steps are identified in managing all tooling either furnished to, fabricated, or procured by the supplier under a Baxter purchase order or other authorizing document, and includes tooling located at a supplier's lower tier supplier. - 7.7.6.1 Suppliers are responsible for performing all maintenance work, repairs, and component replacements as necessary to ensure tooling remains in good working condition and suitable for its intended use. - 7.7.6.2 Suppliers must ensure that the tooling is inspected to applicable data (engineering data, engineering drawings, master layouts, tool design, control tool, etc.) as specified in the purchase order prior to release to production. - 7.7.6.3 Failure to meet these requirements may result in the loss of existing or future business with Baxter.
-All costs associated with the supplier's failure to comply with this standard will be the responsibility of the supplier.
+- tooling remains in good working condition and suitable for its intended use. - 7.7.6.2 Suppliers must ensure that the tooling is inspected to applicable data (engineering data, engineering drawings, master layouts, tool design, control tool, etc.) as specified in the purchase order prior to release to production. - 7.7.6.3 Failure to meet these requirements may result in the loss of existing or future business with Baxter.
+All costs associated with the supplier's failure to comply with this standard will be the responsibility of the supplier. - 7.8 Supply Chain Risk Management & Business Continuity Plans Baxter expect Suppliers to build resilience in their supply chain, which is the ability of a supplier to plan, prepare and respond to disruptions within their supply chain.